tonimc/SPaginator/README.md

 SPaginator - Very simple paginator in JS

-## SPaginator is a simple component to create an pagintor

 SPaginator is very simple to add to your components like lists, grids......

 You can configurate: